 Section 2(70) defines prospectus as ““prospectus” means any document described or issued as a prospectus and includes a red herring prospectus referred to in section 32 or shelf prospectus referred to in section 31 or any notice, circular, advertisement or other document inviting offers from the public for the subscription or purchase of any securities of a body corporate. “ In simple words, any document inviting offers from the public, for the subscription of shares or debentures.

 - A prospectus must be in writing.
 An oral invitation to subscribe is not a prospectus.

-- A document is not a prospectus unless it is an invitation to public, but if it satisfies the condition of invitation to public, it is a prospectus.
+- A document is not a prospectus unless it is an invitation to the public, but if it satisfies the condition of invitation to the public, it is a prospectus.